-Box 1.5: GitHub platform and the case of Estonia
+Box 1.5: GitHub for AI collaboration

-GitHub is a popular web-platform that serves as both a code repository and a social network.
+GitHub is a popular web platform that serves as both a code repository and a social network.
 Users can host and share computer code publicly in code repositories.
-The platform also allows for collaborative development where multiple users can make changes to improve the code, with those contributions being tracked through Git, a version control system.
-For instance, the "source code" or computer code for Estonia's data exchange infrastructure (X-Road) has been published on GitHub for several years.
+The code is often licensed as free and open source software (FOSS), which enables others to freely download and apply the source code to their own work, and to make contributions to others users' projects.
+The platform also allows for collaborative development whereby multiple users make changes to improve code, with contributions tracked through Git, a version control system.
+For instance, the United States government conducted a Federal AI Personal Assistant Pilot in 2017 for the effective, efficient and accountable introduction of available intelligent personal assistants (e.g. Amazon Alexa, Google Assistant, Microsoft Cortana, Facebook Messenger's chatbots) into government programmes.
+GitHub was used as a convening tool and a collaboration space for the pilot.